November 7, 2023

 Events, Grow as a photographer

 I had a unique opportunity to experience Lightscape at the Brooklyn Botanic Garden in the winter of 2022.
-Working as a guide several nights for the eight week run of the exhibition I discovered unique vantage points and techniques to make memorable images for myself and encouraged many visitors to look at the BBG in new ways.
+Working as a guide several nights a week for the eight week run of the exhibition I discovered unique vantage points and techniques to make memorable images for myself and encouraged many visitors to look at the BBG in new ways.
 When I could I helped visitors take home images of themselves they would have missed, and I explored many vantage points with my camera that most visitors missed.

 Smart phones ruled the nights